ChthonVII/guildwarslinuxinstallguide/README.md

 What is `ping` doing there?
 Proton doesn't have `timeout`; `ping` works as a substitute because it sends pings one second apart, so the duration is about `-n` minus 1 seconds.
 (127.0.0.1 is the local loopback address, i.e., yourself.)

+You can download a sample `steamlauncher.bat` from the "extras" directory of this repo.

 (As an alternative, [steamtinkerlaunch](https://github.com/sonic2kk/steamtinkerlaunch) might also be able to do some of the arbitrary/multiple command things a "full bells and whistles" Guild Wars needs.)

+#### Protontricks
+[Protontricks](https://github.com/Matoking/protontricks) is a wrapper around winetricks that makes it easier to install Windows components and such into Steam's wine prefixes.
+You will need this to get DirectSong working.
+It also offers an easy way to invoke `winecfg` for the prefix.

 #### DXVK in Steam
-Do not set up DXVK manually if running Guild Wars under Steam.
+Do not install DXVK manually if running Guild Wars under Steam.
 Steam swaps around symlinks for DirectX dlls at launch time depending on the run options you select.
 DXVK is used by default.
+If using a `dxvk.conf` file, place it in the Guild Wars directory.
 See Part 5 for more information.

 #### ESYNC/FSYNC in Steam
 Steam enables FSYNC by default, and ESYNC by default if FSYNC is disabled or unsupported by your kernel.
 If you want to turn them off, set the environment variables `PROTON_NO_FSYNC=1` and/or `PROTON_NO_ESYNC=1`.
 See Part 6 for more information.

 #### TexMod in Steam
+Extract TexMod into Steam's Guild Wars wine prefix at `<steam directory>/steamapps/compatdata/<random numbers>/pfx/drive_c/Program Files (x86)/TexMod`.
 Use `steamarbitrarycommand.sh` to launch TexMod in place of `Gw.exe`, then launch Guild Wars from inside TexMod.
 See Part 7 for more information.

 #### uMod in Steam
+Extract uMod into Steam's Guild Wars wine prefix at `<steam directory>/steamapps/compatdata/<random numbers>/pfx/drive_c/Program Files (x86)/uMod`.

 If you want to launch Guild Wars from inside uMod, use `steamarbitrarycommand.sh` to launch uMod in place of `Gw.exe`.
 See Part 7 for more information.

 If you want to use the dll hook, copy `d3d9.dll` from uMod's directory to Guild Wars' directory, and use `steamarbitrarycommand.sh` to launch a .bat script that starts uMod, sleeps for a moment, then launches Guild Wars.
 See the example .bat file above.
 See Part 7 for more information.